 Sony WF-1000XM4 specs

-So what can we expect the XM4 to actually do, tech-wise?
+So what can we expect the new Sonys to actually do, tech-wise?
 Quite a lot, actually.

 What does that mean?
 Better sound quality, that's what.
-Not only does the new engine attempt to upscale compressed music to near-hi-res quality, it also adds artificial intelligence technology called Edge-AI.
+Besides upscaling compressed music to near-hi-res quality, the new chip brings artificial intelligence technology called Edge-AI.
 It’s been developed with the help of Sony Music Studios Tokyo to analyse music in real-time to reproduce a more accurate sound that's more faithful to the original track.

 The over-ear XM4 lack aptX or aptX HD support – a shame considering the growing support for aptX HD – but they are compatible with Sony's own LDAC technology.
 This allows you to stream high-quality audio wirelessly from a compatible source, including select Android smartphones running Android 8.0 or above.